weaviate/weaviate-io/developers/weaviate/configuration/bq-compression.md

 Binary quantization (BQ) is a technique that reduces the size of a vector index.
 BQ is available for the `flat` index type.

+To use BQ, enable it as shown below and add data to the collection.

 <details>
   <summary>Additional information</summary>